 Babies fall a lot and that’s okay.
 That’s part of them learning how to get from A to B. However, this learning period can be very treacherous for children if there are a lot of sharp and pointy pieces furniture around.
 Coffee tables are one of the main culprits, because if a kid falls on one of those corners, you might need to take them to the hospital.

 Severe burns can kill a child, so it’s important that you are aware of where your fireplaces, heaters and ovens are so you can set up protective barriers.
 It’s also important to be aware of your boiler settings and how hot the water can get in your house.
 If an infant happens to turn on a faucet, there’s a chance they can get scalded by hot water.

 Matches and Candles

-Unfortunately, suffocation is the leading cause of unintentional death for children under the age of 4, according to the National Safety Council.
+Unfortunately, suffocation is the leading cause of unintentional deaths for children under the age of 4, according to the Childhood Injury Report written by the Centers for Disease Control and Prevention.
 Look out for cords of any kind: curtain or blind cords, baby monitor cords.
 A child can get caught up in those and choke themselves.

 If you have windows that are relatively low, you want to make sure your kid is not likely to fall outside.

 Top-heavy furniture can also be dangerous if your baby is beginning to stand up and hold on to things.
 Look out for bookcases, drawer chests, standing lamps, non-mounted televisions…anything that could topple over and potentially hurt your kid.
 Even easy-to-reach photo frames are dangerous.
 They can fall over, shatter and cause injury.

 Trash and Recycle Cans

 We put a lot of junk in trash cans you don’t want your kid getting into.
 If your baby happens to knock over the trash they might make a big mess.
 But the biggest worry are dangerous objects like broken glass and the sharp lids you pull off aluminum cans.